 An innate musical talent, young Russian tenor Sergey Romanovsky is quickly establishing himself as one of the most interesting voices of a generation.
-Having studied at the Tchaikovsky State Conservatory and the Academy of Choral Arts in Moscow, Romanovsky is winner of numerous competitions, including Moscow’s International Bella Voce Competition in Moscow.
+Having studied at the Tchaikovsky State Conservatory and the Academy of Choral Arts in Moscow, Romanovsky is the winner of numerous competitions, including the 2005 International Bella Voce Competition in Moscow.
 He currently studies with Olga Mironova and Dmitry Vdovin.

 This biography is for information only and should not be reproduced.